shmily1012/pypcie/README.md

-# pcispace
+# pypcie

 ## Overview

-pcispace is a small Python 3.6+ library and CLI for working with PCI devices via Linux sysfs.
+pypcie is a small Python 3.6+ library and CLI for working with PCI devices via Linux sysfs.
 It provides:

 - PCI BDF parsing (`0000:03:00.0`)